Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 	- This option will start a cloud development environment (an alternative to coding in VSCode), though this is not very common in most professional settings.
 - **Invite collaborators**
 	- If you want to add others to the project immediately, you can do so via the *invite collaborators* button.
-	- Not necessary in this case
+	- Not necessary in this case.
 - **Quick setup**
 	- As it states, more so if you've done this before.
 Provided you have **Github Desktop** you can click *Set up in Desktop* to quickly get the repository on your local machine.
 - **New repository on command line**
 	- If you don't already have a local repository on your computer that you want to push, you can copy the block of code and paste it in your terminal.
 	- Now you have the repository locally!
 - **Push an existing repository from the command line**
 	- If you already had a local repository, you can copy the block of code and run it in the same repository as your local one.
 	- Keep in mind, you may face **conflicts** if you added a README or something similar, as the content will be different.

 For now, we will use **New repository on command line**.
 Copy the code block and open up a terminal.
 If you have a folder for storing programming projects, go to that one using the commands we learned before (`ls`,`cd`).
 Create a separate folder for your project (named the same) and paste the code block.
 You should now have the project locally (there should be a file called **README** if you want to make sure).

 #### 4.2.2 Push